 In addition to damages recoverable for personal injuries, some states permit the recovery of punitive damages.
 Punitive damages are a type damages which are intended to punish the wrongdoer, as well as to deter the behavior of the offender or others in the future.
 Georgia courts statutorily have a cap on punitive damages in the amount of $250,000; however when alcohol or drugs are material to the punitive conduct, this $250,000 cap is waived and the amount of punitive damages recoverable is not subject to statutory limitation.

-For a wrongful death resulting from dram shop or social host liability under O.C.G.A. § 51-1-40, the family of the victim can recover for the loss of the life of the loved one, loss of income, loss of services, loss of consortium or parental consortium, as well as medical and other expenses incurred from the time of injury to the time of death.
+For a wrongful death resulting from dram shop or social host liability under Georgia's Dram Shop Act, the family of the victim can recover for the loss of the life of the loved one, loss of income, loss of services, loss of consortium or parental consortium, as well as medical and other expenses incurred from the time of injury to the time of death.
 Funeral expenses and other estate costs are also recoverable.
 Punitive damages are generally not recoverable in a wrongful death action.
-With our wrongful death,catastrophic injury, dram shop liability,personal injury, and estate case experience, Scholle Law can represent you in your dram shop liability claim and ensure you, or the estate of your loved one, recover fully for the injuries, damages or wrongful death resulting from the liability of the dram shop or social host.Business Owner Is Not Always the Liable Party in Dram Shop Action
+Scholle Law can represent you in your dram shop liability claim and ensure you, or the estate of your loved one, recover fully for the injuries, damages or wrongful death resulting from the liability of the dram shop or social host.Business Owner is not Always the Liable Party in Dram Shop Action

 One limiting aspect of Georgia dram shop laws is the absence of any requirement that a business licensed to sell alcohol have specific liability insurance which would pay damages for a dram shop liability claim.
 Unlike drivers that are required to maintain (at the minimum) liability insurance, a dram shop can sell, serve and furnish alcohol without any insurance to pay for any damages caused by the intoxication of their consumer.
 While most such businesses have general liability insurance protecting them if a consumer falls in their restaurant or if a fire or flood occurs, such insurance typically excludes dram shop liability.
 Therefore, a business would have to purchase an “alcohol liability rider” to cover these claims.
 Ultimately, this means that if the business did not have insurance, then victim may never recover for damage even if found liable because the business may not have the financial ability to pay the damages awarded to the victim.
 Further, if the victim was killed in the DUI accident, the family of the loved one and the estate might not recover for wrongful death damages awarded by a jury.